Time to Take Stock—and Action in Print

 If this happened, it no doubt left a bad taste in your mouth, and perhaps it made you shy away from printing projects altogether.
 That’s even worse than overpaying because it limits the production of tools and materials that help your business flow and grow.
 Don’t skip the printing, just the printing problems.
 Align with a strong print services partner that offers quality and control.

 This, too, can come as the result of an inexperienced print purchaser.
-It can be difficult to match a project to the right printer if you don’t do it every day.
+It’s difficult to match a project to the right printer if you don’t do it every day.
 This occurs most often when cost savings or fast turnaround become deciding factors.
 Those factors are certainly important, and it’s fair to base things on them when all things are equal.
 The trouble is, all things seldom are.

 Delays and Drama